thehimanshubansal/Disha-Darshak-AI/README.md

 -   **🤖 AI Mock Interview:** A realistic voice-enabled interview simulation tailored to a specific job role and difficulty level.
 After the session, the user receives a comprehensive evaluation of their performance, including a soft-skill score and detailed feedback.

--   **💬 AI Career Advisor Chat:** A context-aware chatbot that uses the user's saved resume and profile data to provide personalized advice on demand.
+-   **💬 AI Career Advisor Chat:** A context-aware chatbot.
+Now features a ✨ **Personalized Mode** that, with a single click, pulls the user's complete profile, skills, and past evaluation results to provide deeply holistic and tailored guidance.

--   **📊 Live Job Trends:** Fetches and displays real-time job market data using the Adzuna API, helping users understand which career fields are currently in high demand.
+-   **📊 Live Job Market Explorer:** An interactive dashboard powered by a robust data pipeline.
+    -   **Data Pipeline:** A Google Apps Script automatically fetches data daily from the **Adzuna API** and stores it in **Google Sheets**.
+    -   **Visualization:** An embedded **Google Looker Studio** dashboard visualizes this data, showing trends for top job categories, salary distributions, geographic hotspots, and top hiring companies.

+-   **📰 Trending Career News:** A homepage widget that pulls the latest articles related to career trends, the job market, and hiring from the **GNews API**, keeping users informed.

 -   **👥 Community Platform:** A dedicated social space for users to create posts, share professional insights, follow peers, and build a supportive network.

--   **🎙️ Disha Talks:** An curated content hub featuring inspirational articles and mock podcasts (success stories, expert interviews) on career growth and industry trends.
+-   **🎙️ Disha Talks:** A curated content hub featuring inspirational articles and mock podcasts (success stories, expert interviews) on career growth and industry trends.

 -   **👤 Comprehensive User Profile:** A central dashboard that stores a user's personal details, chosen career path, and a complete history of all their assessments, resume reviews, and mock interviews, creating a persistent record of their career journey.